About Dental Implants

 - What should I expect after the operation?

 Detailed instructions and medications for home care will be given to you by the oral surgeon to speed your recovery and minimize difficulties.
 You can expect some swelling and discomfort.
 Some people experience stiffness of their jaw and slight discoloration of the skin.
 Your surgeon will detail other potential complications.

 - How long will an implant last?

-Most implants in our use have a 98% success, measured at eleven years.
-We hope for 15 to 25 years.
+Our implants have a success rate of 98% at 10 years while 94% of Dr. Bonine’s implants last a lifetime.
 The most important factor is how well you take care of the implant.
 If you follow the oral hygiene program recommended by your dentist, it can last as long as other conventional dental restorations, such as crowns and bridges.
 Research shows that there is little chance the implant will be lost once it has fused to the bone.
 The secret to implant longevity is good regular care.